 4. Save your document by tapping done (the check mark icon).

 Current Rules and Regulations

-We continue to follow Gov. Greg Abbott's statewide mandates regarding COVID-19.
-Everyone is asked to be mindful of each individual businesses operations regarding capacity and face masks.
-Also, please continue to follow best health practices and wear a face mask if you can't maintain social distance, wash your hands and stay home if you are feeling ill.
+The City of Boerne continues to follow Gov. Greg Abbott's statewide mandates regarding COVID-19.
+Everyone is asked to be mindful of each individual business's operations regarding capacity and face masks.
+Also, please continue to follow best health practices by wearing a face mask if you can't maintain social distance, washing your hands, and staying home if you are feeling ill.

 As we see more COVID-19 vaccines available and more doses being administered we are also seeing more variants.
 Dr. Jason Bowling, hospital epidemiologist for University Health, answers questions about what kind of protection we can expect in the changing COVID-19 landscape.
 This is vital information because Boerne does not have a freestanding hospital and is reliant upon a hospital bed being available in San Antonio for treatment in times of critical care.
 Watch the video with Dr. Bowling below or click here to watch on YouTube.